-For some pupils who have not made the progress they need to following specifically targeted learning interventions, the Learning Support Service teacher for the school may be asked to assess the pupil and provide advice or a written plan to help pupils make progress.
-This written plan is called a Learning Support Plan (LSP).
+For some pupils who have not made the progress they need to following specifically targeted learning interventions, the Specialist Inclusion Teacher teacher for the school may be asked to assess the pupil and provide advice or a written plan to help pupils make progress.
+This written plan will be included within the child's support plan.

 Specific individual support may be provided for pupils whose learning needs are severe, complex and lifelong.
 This is usually provided via an Education, Health and Care Plan (EHCP).
-This means that the child has been identified through a multi-agency assessment process, as needing a particularly high level of individual or small group support.
+This means that the child has been identified through a multiagency assessment process, as needing a particularly high level of individual or small group support.